Do Donkeys Need Blankets?

 A Donkeys Fur

-The truth is your donkeys fluffy fur does not have the density or insulating properties that a horses natural coat provides.
-Not only that but donkeys lack the oil horses have in their coats that act as a natural water repellent, which in turn keeps their skin dry.
+A donkeys fluffy fur does not have the density or insulating properties that a horse's natural coat provides.
+Not only that but donkeys lack the oil that their cousin the horse has in their coat, that acts as a natural water repellent.
+This oil is called sebum, which acts as a water repellant and in turn keeps their skin dry.
 This is also why horses have that sweet horse smell that we all know and love, and donkeys do not.
 (Sorry donkeys.)

-Donkeys are descendants of desert species, who use dust and sand as a way to bathe themselves.
+Donkeys are a desert species, who use dust and sand as a way to bathe themselves.
 We may not think it's very impressive after our perfectly groomed long ear takes a nice sand or dirt bath, but this is actually good hygiene on the donkeys part.
 Dust keeps away mites and other skin issues naturally.
 Since it doesn’t rain often in the desert, donkeys have not evolved to have oil in their coats to protect them from our freezing rain, wind, sleet and snow that our northern winters bring.
-Mixing a lack of a waterproofed coat, a lot of extra winter fur without insulating properties and wet weather and you have a miserable donkey.
-This can unfortunetly even become a death sentence for an immune compromised/ older donkey.
+Mixing a lack of a waterproofed coat, extra winter fur without insulating properties and wet weather and you have a cocktail for one miserable donkey.
+This can unfortunately even become a death sentence for an immune compromised/ older donkey.

 Health Factors

-When it comes to extra fat being insulating myth, this is not accurate.
+Many people think that because their donkey is slightly overweight it will help to insulate them better in the cold.
+But that is not true.
 An overweight donkey is considered health compromised.
-Their extra fat acts as the opposite of insulation to them, and can make them immune compromised, in turn making them more susceptible to the cold in addition to many other issues that cause them discomfort that I won't get into in this post.
+Their extra fat acts as the opposite of insulation to them, and can make them immune compromised, in turn making them more susceptible to the cold in addition to many other issues that cause them discomfort.
+But that is another blog post for another day.
 The same can go for a donkey that is underweight as well, but it's more natural for a donkey to be on the thinner side than chunkier side of the spectrum in general.

 “But my donkey never acts cold!”
 Donkeys have evolved to first freeze (no pun intended) before having a flight or fight response like most other mammals we know.
 Donkeys stop and think through problems or how to respond to a stressful situations before acting upon it.
 Which is why they’ve unfortunately gotten the notorious title of being “stubborn.”
-When in reality they're just being smart.
+When in reality they're just being smart and conserving their energy.
 It’s their instincts way of protecting them from being eaten by predators.
-Pretty fascinating, but not great for the people who love them and want to know when they’re not well.
+Pretty fascinating, but not so great for their caretakers who love them and want to know when they’re not well.
 It can make it very hard to notice if your donkey is actually cold.
-If you notice your donkey seems just a tad off, it's better to be safe than sorry and call your vet.
+Which is where knowing your donkey, using common sense and discernment come into play here big time.

 Signs Your Donkey Is cold: